pnp/blog/content/post/flow-and-app-migrator.md

 However, **solutions** are not used every time for one reason or another.
 On top of it, the majority of apps and flows are still using SharePoint lists and libraries as a data source instead of **Dataverse** tables.

 As a result, you will still face a few challenges when migrating:

 - SharePoint lists need to be migrated separately since they are not packaged within a Power Platform solution.
 - Site and list URLs need to be replaced manually after migration.

 ## About Flow and App Migrator

-**[Flows and Power Apps Migrator](https://github.com/Zerg00s/FlowPowerAppsMigrator)** is a portable tool that lets you migrate apps and flows that primarily use **SharePoint** as a data source.
+**[Flows and Power Apps Migrator](https://github.com/Zerg00s/FlowPowerAppsMigrator)** is an open-source portable tool that lets you migrate apps and flows that primarily use **SharePoint** as a data source.
 With it:

 - You can continue developing with or without solutions and environment variables.
 - Don't have to worry about hardcoded SharePoint URLs.
 - Don't have to migrate SharePoint lists, libraries and content types.
 The tool does it for you.